hargoniX/fil-rb/doc/report.typ

 }

 = Introduction <introduction>
-Red-Black Tree (RbTree) is a self-balancing binary search tree with time complexity of $O(log(n))$.
+Red-Black Trees (RbTree) #note(side:left)[Let's stick to just "red-black tree"] are self-balancing binary search trees with time complexity of $O(log(n))$. #note[Time complexity for which operations etc.]
-This performance is ensured by balance maintaining via color properties and rotations.
+This performance is ensured by balance maintaining via color properties #note(side:left)[Color properties doesn't really mean anything to people that don't already know rbtrees.
+Instead we should probably say something like, rotations guided by colors of the nodes.] and rotations.
-Without balancing, it will degenerate to $O(n)$ as a linked list in the worst case.
+Without balancing, it #note["It" is not really clear here, we should explain that non self balancing trees degenerate in this fashion] will degenerate to $O(n)$ as a linked list in the worst case.

-Since its first introduction by Guibas and Sedegewick@rbtOriginal, RbTree has been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management in operating systems (`mm_struct` in the Linux kernel).
+Since their first introduction by Guibas and Sedegewick@rbtOriginal #note[Just stick to @rbtOriginal for now no spelling out the authors yourself, same with other citations], RbTrees have been widely used in computer science where efficient ordered data storage and retrieval are needed, e.g. in the standard library implementation in different programming languages (`std::map` from C++, `TreeMap` from Java Collections Framework) and in the virtual memory management in operating systems (`mm_struct` in the Linux kernel).

-Besides Guibas and Sedgewick,
+Besides Guibas and Sedgewick, #note(side:left)[This should explain first that the initial algorithm is rather imperative in nature and that it was thus necessary for Okasaki to do some work towards this.]
 Okasaki has firstly come up with an functional version of RbTree insertion algorithm, which is implemented simply and elegantly in Haskell@Okasaki1999.
-Unlike an imperative implementation of RbTree which handles detailed operations on the tree structure, the functional version focuses on enforcing the invariants, which are crucial for maintaining balance, in a more descriptive manner.
+Unlike an imperative implementation of RbTree which handles detailed operations on the tree structure, the functional version focuses on enforcing the invariants, #note[This is a bit weird to say, obviously the imperative code also sticks to the invariants] which are crucial for maintaining balance, in a more descriptive manner.
 They are:
 - Color Invariant: No red node has a red parent.
 The root color and the empty RbTree are considered as black.
 - Height Invariant: Every path from the root to an empty node contains the same number of black nodes.

-In this report, we follow the method from Nipkow et al.(2024)@nipkowFDSA to build our formalization of RbTree in Lean4.
+In this report, we follow the method from @nipkowtrees to build our formalization of RbTrees in Lean4.
-We provide a verified implementation of RbTree and a general framework to prove properties about operations on RbTree.
+We provide a verified implementation of RbTrees and a general framework to prove properties about operations on RbTrees in @framework.
-Furthermore, we also show that our implementation has close performance compared with C++ `std::map`.
+Furthermore, we also show that our implementation has close performance compared with C++ `std::map` in @performance.

 = RbTree Framework <framework>
-The goal of our formalization is to provide an implementation of sets as red black trees with a complete surface level API such that users of the data structure likely never have to peek into the internals to do a proof.
-For this approach we combine the general approach taken by the Lean standard library team for data structure verification with ideas for a similar approach, specifically geared to red black trees from @nipkowtrees.
+The goal of our formalization is to provide an implementation of sets as red-black trees with a complete surface level API such that users of the data structure likely never have to peek into the internals to do a proof.
+For this approach we combine the general approach taken by the Lean standard library team for data structure verification with ideas for a similar approach, specifically geared to red-black trees from @nipkowtrees.
 Our design takes the following steps:
-1. Define an efficient representation of red black trees and the well known functional approaches to implementing algorithms on them efficiently in @raw.
+1. Define an efficient representation of red-black trees and the well known functional approaches to implementing algorithms on them efficiently in @raw.
 2. Verify the key invariants from the literature for our implementation in @invariants.
-3. Connect red black trees to a model of sorted lists and use this model to verify the surface level API of the tree in @surface.
+3. Connect red-black trees to a model of sorted lists and use this model to verify the surface level API of the tree in @surface.

 == Raw RbTree Defintions <raw>